tinglesoftware/dotnet-extensions/src/Tingle.Extensions.PhoneValidators/README.md

 # Tingle.Extensions.PhoneValidators

 This library is used to validate if a phone number is valid.
 It can also be used to convert Kenyan phone numbers phone numbers between E.164, local, and MSISDN formats.
-Where needed simply inject `IEnumerable<IPhoneNumberValidator>` to get all validators available.
-However, it is advised that you inject the implementation required, for example inject `SafaricomPhoneValidator` to validate Safaricom phone numbers.

 ## Using attributes